Corbyn Has Won Over Some Voters In Labour's Top Target Seat In England, But Will It Be Enough?

 "The Conservatives have steadied the ship to some degree and they’re the best people to be in charge of Brexit,” he said, with certainty.

-BuzzFeed News met Clarke the day before the Manchester attacks as he was taking his three-year-old son Olly to get his hair cut on the high street.
+BuzzFeed News met Clarke the day before the Manchester attack as he was taking his three-year-old son Olly to get his hair cut on the high street.

 He said of Labour: “I agree with a lot of the things they’re saying but I wouldn’t vote for them.
 I think the biggest mistake Labour made was electing Ed Miliband instead of David Miliband.
 Jeremy Corbyn seems like a nice enough guy but I wouldn’t have him running the country.”